 From the East we now turn to the West.
-It CHAP, VII and uniformity which prevailed there, and the The Bible of tenacity with which the Western Churches held the West. to all which they had once received, had already prepared the way for a great change in the Bible of a large section of Christendom.
-The old Latin version, which was current in North Africa, was based upon the Alexandrine LXX, and See p.
+It CHAP, VII. will have been seen that the love of outward order $\overline{{A.D.~370-450.}}$ and uniformity which prevailed there, and the The Bible of tenacity with which the Western Churches held the West. to all which they had once received, had already prepared the way for a great change in the Bible of a large section of Christendom. old Latin version, which was current in North Africa, was based upon the Alexandrine LXX, and See p.
 130. included the Apocrypha as an integral part of Holy Scripture.
 The use of the same version extended to Spain and Northern Italy; and in the fourth century also to Rome.
-But as vet no formal decision was made upon the contents of the Bible in the Latin Churches.
+But as yet no formal decision was made upon the contents of the Bible in the Latin Churches.
 Usage alone and popular tradition fixed its contents.
-In the New Testament this continued unfavourable to the Apostolic authority of the Epistle to the Hebrews, but the earlier doubts as to the 'controverted' Catholic Enistles seem to have been practically set aside after the persecution of Diocletian.
+In the New Testament this continued unfavourable to the Apostolic authority of the Epistle to the Hebrews, but the earlier doubts as to the 'controverted' Catholic Epistles seem to have been practically set aside after the persecution of Diocletian.

-The first Italian writer who gives any account Philastrius. of the Canon is Philastrius, bishop of Brescia, † A.D.
-397. This he does in his 'Treatise on Heresies,' but both the text of his book and the style of its composition are very unsatisfactory.
+The first Italian writer who gives any account PHILASTRIUS. of the Canon is Philastrius, bishop of Brescia. † A.D.
+897. This he does in his 'Treatise on Heresies,' but both the text of his book and the style of its composition are very unsatisfactory.
 In one place he writes: 'It has been determined by the Apostles Hær. and their successors that nothing else ought to LXXXVIII. be read in the Catholic Church except the Law and the Prophets, and the Gospels and the Acts of the Apostles, and thirteen Epistles of St Paul.